 rules shall apply.
 If you have the only backorder once the Pre-Release or Pending Delete

 deadline passes (and the name is acquired in the case of Pending Delete domains), you

-will get the domain for your backorder bid amount.
+will get the domain for the minimum bid amount.
 If two or more customers

 backordered the same domain, an auction will be held.
 If 2 or more customers